-- The collection may re-accumulate and may require further surgery. - Infection may develop in the cavity and the tissue around may swell and become painful.
-Treatment with antibiotics may be needed. - Injury to nearby nerves may occur.
+- The space present after removal of the nodes may develop a blood clot and/or infection. - Injury to nearby nerves may occur.
 Nerve injury may cause numbness, muscle weakness, or pain in the area of the affected nerves.
 Nerve injury may be partial or complete, and temporary or permanent.
-This may include, depending on the surgical site: - Injury to or sacrifice of the great auricular nerve, which may cause numbness or an abnormal sensation of the skin on or around the ear. - Injury to the facial nerve, which controls the muscles of the face, may occur.
+This may include: - Injury to or sacrifice of the great auricular nerve, which may cause numbress or an abnormal sensation of the skin on or around the ear. - Injury to the facial nerve, which controls the muscles of the face, may occur.
 This may result in weakness or paralysis of some or all of the face muscles, and may be temporary or permanent.
-Specifically, injury to the marginal mandibular branch of the facial nerve, can impair movement of the lower lip. - Injury to the lingual nerve, which may cause an alteration of taste and/ or numbness of the tongue on the operative side. - Injury to the hypoglossal nerve, which can cause impairment in movement of the tongue.
-This may be partial or complete, and temporary or permanent. - Injury to the spinal accessory nerve (cranial nerve 11), which may cause shoulder pain or movement problems. - Injury to the laryngeal nerves to the vocal cords, which may cause changes in the voice and/or swallowing. - Injury to the phrenic nerve, which may cause breathing and/or circulation difficulties. - Injury to the brachial plexus, which may cause arm sensation and/or movement problems on the operative side. - Development of First Bite Syndrome, which is associated with cheek/ jaw pain for the first bite of a meal. - Injury to the superior cervical sympathetic chain, causing Horner's syndrome, involving drooping of the eyelid, construction of the pupil, and less production of sweat and tears on the affected side. - Depending on the surgical site, damage to major blood vessels may occur.
+Specifically, injury to the marginal mandibular branch of the facial nerve, can impair movement of the lower lip. - Injury to the hypoglossal nerve, which can cause impairment in movement of the tongue including effect on speech and eating.
+This may be partial or complete, and temporary or permanent. - Injury to the lingual nerve, which may cause an alteration of taste and/or numbness of the tongue on the operative side. - Injury to the left or right phrenic nerve, which may cause breathing and/or circulation difficulties. - Injury to the spinal accessory nerve (cranial nerve 11), which may cause shoulder pain or movement problems. - Injury to the laryngeal nerves to the vocal cords, which may cause changes in the voice and/or swallowing. - Injury to the brachial plexus, which may cause arm sensation and/or movement problems on the operative side. - Development of First Bite Syndrome, which is associated with cheek/jaw pain for the first bite of a meal. - Injury to the superior cervical sympathetic chain, causing Horner's syndrome, involving drooping of the eyelid, construction of the pupil, and less production of sweat and tears on the affected side. - Damage to major blood vessels may occur.
 This may require further surgery or blood transfusion.
-This may cause a stroke (cerebrovascular accident) with major neurologic injury.

-- If dissection is undertaken near the internal jugular vein in the low neck, a chyle/lymphatic fluid leak at or around the thoracic duct may cause lymph fluid to build up which may need drainage or additional surgery. - If dissection is undertaken near the thyroid and parathyroid glands, low in the front of the neck, the parathyroid glands, may be damaged and may result in low parathyroid hormone, known as hypoparathyroidism.
+This may cause a stroke (cerebrovascular accident) with major neurologic injury. - If dissection is undertaken near the thyroid and parathyroid glands, low in the front of the neck, the parathyroid glands, may be damaged and may result in low parathyroid hormone, known as hypoparathyroidism.
 This can cause low calcium in the blood, which requires treatment as it may be dangerous if severe.
-This is usually a temporary problem, but is rarely permanent, in which long term calcium and vitamin D supplements are necessary. - In some people, healing of the wound may be abnormal and the wound can be thickened and red and the scar may be painful.
+This is usually a temporary problem, but is rarely permanent, in which long term calcium and vitamin D supplements are necessary.